MichealRollins-Green/Driver-ASE/README.md

 ####Once downloaded place the directory in the Driver-ASE directory and decompress it.

-####GDC Key Required
+####GDC Key Required.

 You will also need to have a GDC account to get the key for downloading as it does expire over a certain period of time.
-Just go to https://gdc-portal.nci.nih.gov/
+Just go to: https://gdc-portal.nci.nih.gov/

 ####1.
 Go to login.
 ####2.
 Click on your account name in the top right to open the drop down and click download token.
 ####3.
-Rename the downloaded token to gdc.key
+Rename the downloaded token to gdc.key.
 ####4.
 Place it in the Database directory of the pipeline.
 When running the download scripts, the path to the key will need to be entered.

 This pipeline can be used right away in any part of the system once all of the above has been done.
 You can also add the path to the sctipts if you wish so you don't have to be in the directory or specify the path to them in order to execute them.